wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 22. 🛠️ Annual Incentive Goverance and Adminsitration
 A board- and audit-ready governance framework that outlines how short-term incentives (STIs) are funded, calculated, and administered based on company performance.
 The document details role-based eligibility, target setting, performance thresholds, payout interpolation, and proration logic.
 It also incorporates governance elements such as clawback and overpayment recovery provisions, windfall and shortfall adjustments, ethics compliance, tax treatment, and employment-triggered forfeiture rules (e.g., voluntary resignation, cause-based termination, retirement, disability, and death).
 Additionally, it defines how mergers, acquisitions, and change-in-control events impact incentive eligibility.
 This plan demonstrates my ability to design and operationalize executive compensation programs that are financially sound, legally compliant, and clearly communicated across HR, Legal, and Finance stakeholders.

-23. 📄 LTI Proposal Template
+23. 📄 ISO and PSU LTI Proposal Template
 This deck provides a side-by-side comparison of two executive long-term incentive (LTI) designs—Performance Share Units (PSUs) and Stock Options.
 It includes market prevalence data, performance metric weighting, vesting structures, payout modeling, and a Black-Scholes valuation example.
 The proposal is structured to guide Compensation Committees and HR leaders through award strategy, financial impact, and alignment with company goals.

 24. 📄 RSU Educational Material for HRBPs